Ouass77ck/Roll-In-/README.md

 Then, make sure to have *GLUT* and *SFML* installed.
-Now you can either use CodeBlocks and simply build and run the cbp file.
+If you want a background music you can import your own by adding a *music.wav* file to your repository Now you can either use CodeBlocks and simply build and run the cbp file.
 Or you can use a linux terminal and run it with the compiler of your choice (I used GCC).

 ## More: